eramax/if-insurance/services/insurance-management/README.md

 # Start the service
 dotnet run --project insurance-management.csproj

-# Service will be available at https://localhost:8080
+# Service will be available at http://localhost:5223 (default port)
 ```

 ### Docker Support